jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Get Resource Configuration.md

 <br />

-## AWS Classic Load Balancer
+## AWS Load Balancer

 ### Introduction
-The configuration of the AWS Classic Load Balancer is dependent on the AWS SDK response of the Load Balancer as the primary response.
+The configuration of the **AWS Classic Load Balancer** is dependent on the AWS SDK response of the Load Balancer as the primary response.
 The full resource configuration consists of some associated resources' data, including `load balancer policies`, `instance health`.

 ### Content
 Below are the AWS SDK used to generate this configuration.